top of page

 John gave a slow nod.

-“Fear doesn’t disappear,” he said.
-“You just decide it doesn’t get to drive.”
+“Fear does not disappear,” he said.
+“You simply decide that it no longer gets to drive.”

-Then he added quietly, “You don’t conquer fear by waiting.
+Then he added quietly: “You do not conquer fear by waiting for it to leave.
 You conquer it by taking action.

 “I used to drink to escape my emotions,” I told him.
-“I thought numbing the pain would make life easier.”
+“I believed that numbing the pain would make life easier.”

 John’s Takeaway: